Water-Melon/Melon/docs/book/en/json.md

 mln_json_t *mln_json_array_search(mln_json_t *j, mln_uauto_t index);
 ```

-Description: Search the element content with subscript `index` from array type node `j`.
+Description: Retrieve the element at index `index` from the array type node `j`.

-Return value: If successful, an element node of type `mln_json_t` is returned, otherwise `NULL` is returned.
+Return value: The `mln_json_t` element on success, or `NULL` if the index is out of range